 For bonus points: find relevant hashtags to increase visibility for your post.
 A great way to find hashtags and their popularity is Hashtagify.

 Create an infographic

-Infographics are a great way to present – you guessed it – information graphically.
+Infographics are a great way to repurpose your blog content and present – you guessed it – information graphically.

 You might think that infographics are just for data and statistics, but this isn’t necessarily true.
 Infographics are a great way to display lists, timelines and how-tos in a visually engaging format.
 If you need a bit of inspiration, just take a look at the portfolio on Visual.ly.
 Once you’ve created your infographic, you can also upload it to Visual.ly for a cheeky free link.